Baylor vs. Alabama Predictions & Picks - Women's NCAA Tournament First Round

 - The Bears outscore opponents by 9.3 points per game (scoring 72 points per game to rank 58th in college basketball while allowing 62.7 per outing to rank 132nd in college basketball) and have a +287 scoring differential overall.

-- With 69.6 points per game in Big 12 action, Baylor is posting 2.4 fewer points per game in conference games compared to its overall average (72 PPG).
+- With 69.6 points per game in Big 12 contests, Baylor is tallying 2.4 fewer points per game in conference games compared to its season average (72 PPG).

+- The Bears are putting up 73.1 points per game this season at home, which is 3.1 more points than they're averaging on the road (70).

-- The Bears have seen a decrease in scoring recently, putting up 68.5 points per game in their last 10 outings, 3.5 points fewer than the 72 they've scored this year.
+- The Bears have been racking up 68.5 points per contest in their last 10 appearances, an average that's a little lower than the 72 they've scored over the course of the 2022-23 campaign.

 © 2023 Data Skrive.
 All rights reserved.